 As she rose from the couch, Angel approached her with a toothbrush, still in its unopened box, and a travel-sized tube of toothpaste.
 Heading for the bathroom, Natalie said, “What are you baking?”

 “Lemon crumble coffee cake.
-It’s my own recipe.”
+It’s my recipe.”

 Angel had placed Natalie’s laundered clothing on the vanity, so she washed her face and got back into her street clothes.